-After some research I still cant figure out exactly what fruit the Clemengold is other than a derivative of the Nadorcott Mandarin which is marketed under the trade name Clemengold in South Africa.
-They are a seedless citrus fruit that are delectably sweet and easy to peel.
+After some research I still can’t figure out exactly what fruit the Clemengold is other than a derivative of the Nadorcott Mandarin which is marketed under the trade name Clemengold in South Africa.
+They are a seedless citrus fruit that is delectably sweet and easy to peel.
 They look like a Clementine to me, so for the benefit of the global readership of this blog, this is what the recipe will be named.

-For this recipe I decided to adapt a classic pound cake recipe and the one I used for my orange drizzle cake.
+For this recipe, I decided to adapt a classic pound cake recipe and the one I used for my orange drizzle cake.
 I like the slightly denser crumb with these cakes so that it can effectively soak up all the syrup.

 - 225g butter - room temp